Published Apr 27, 2022

-Image transfer is hot hot hot in ceramics these days and we have shared a bunch of different image transfer techniques here on CAD.
-Today’s post has another great way to transfer images to ceramic surfaces - and one I hadn’t really seen before.
+Image transfer is hot hot hot in ceramics these days, and we have shared a bunch of different image transfer techniques here on Ceramic Arts Network.
+Today’s post has another great way to transfer images to ceramic surfaces—and one I hadn’t really seen before.

-In today’s post, an excerpt from the September/October issue of Pottery Making Illustrated, Sarah Dunstan explains how she carves designs into porcelain slip on newsprint and then transfers the designs to slabs for handbuilding.
-I can’t wait to try this out! - Jennifer Harnetty, editor.
+In today’s post, an excerpt from the Pottery Making Illustrated archive, Sarah Dunstan explains how she carves designs into porcelain slip on newsprint and then transfers the designs to slabs for handbuilding.
+I can’t wait to try this out! - Jennifer Poellot Harnetty, editor

 P.S.
 Read the complete article from the September/October 2015 issue of Pottery Making Illustrated to see how Sarah Dunstan builds her bottle forms from slabs.

 Born and raised in Cornwall, in the far south west of England, I knew right from the start of my ceramics career that my studio would be in St. Ives.
 Just twenty miles from my hometown, this small, pretty fishing port has been known as an artists colony since the late 1800s.
 In 1920 Bernard Leach arrived here with his young family, and Japanese master potter Shoji Hamada, setting up the Leach Pottery with its Japanese climbing kiln.
 From this grew a unique creative mix of artists, potters, and writers that continues to live and work in St. Ives to this day.

 After graduating from Cardiff University, I established my first pottery in 1993.
 Since 2002 I have worked from the Gaolyard Studios, founded by former Leach potter John Bedding.
 Early in my student days, I discovered slab building and this is the construction method I have used ever since.
 For some years my work was made in porcelain—delicate intricate forms with a glossy high-fired finish.